abhinandann/Half_Adder/README.md

 |1     | 0      |1       |0  |
 |1      |1      |0       |1  |

-Half adder can be easily implemented with the help of the XOR Gate for the output ‘SUM’ and an AND Gate for the ‘CARRY’.
+Half adder can be  implemented with the help of the XOR Gate for the output ‘SUM’ and an AND Gate for the ‘CARRY’.

 * Sum= A XOR B
 * Carry = A AND B